 Hi, I’m Peter Nichol, Data Science CIO.

-After your team takes the survey and identifies their strengths, plot those strengths into quartiles, this exercise continues to be fascinating s it offers insights into where the team is most substantial.
-Peter Drucker has a famous quote that says, “If you ask most Americans about their strength, they look at you with a blank stare because they don’t know or they provide some subject background” like I’m knowledgeable in accounting, but that’s not a strength.
-What’s interesting about StrengthsFinder 2.0 is that this model allows your teams to flip their paradigm from focusing on areas of weakness to focusing in areas where they are good and potentially significant.
+After your team takes the survey and identifies their strengths, plot those strengths into quartiles.
+This exercise is fascinating, as it offers insights into where the team is most substantial.
+Peter Drucker has a famous quote that says, “If you ask most Americans about their strengths, they look at you with a blank stare because they don’t know or they provide some subject background.”
+For example, “I’m knowledgeable in accounting.”
+But that’s not a strength.
+What’s interesting about StrengthsFinder 2.0 is that this model allows your teams to flip their paradigm from focusing on areas of weakness to focusing on areas where they’re good and potentially significant.

 Hi, I’m Peter Nichol, Data Science CIO.
 Have a great day!